TheEternalCitizens/qt-http-redirect-problem/README.md

-# Qt HTTP Redirect Problem
+# Qt HTTP `POST` to `GET` Redirect Problem

-I'm having a problem getting Qt to follow http redirects when it's told to.
-What I need it to do is make a `POST` to an endpoint, which will give a 302 redirect, and it should follow the redirect to a `GET` endpoint.
-However what it does instead is make the `POST` request, start the `GET` request, but then fail silently.
+I'm having a problem getting Qt to follow a `POST` request's redirect to a `GET` request.
+I have a `POST` endpoint that returns a 302 redirect to a `GET` endpoint, and I find that Qt is unable to do this.
+What Qt does is make the `POST` request, start the `GET` request, but then fail silently.

 This git repository contains the code necessary to reproduce this problem: an http server and a Qt http client.
 The http server is dockerized, so it's only dependencies are docker and docker-compose.
-I wrote the Qt http client with Qt version 5.14, but I think it's backwards compatible all the way back to Qt version 5.9.
+I wrote the Qt http client with Qt version 5.14.2, but I think it's backwards compatible all the way back to Qt version 5.9.

 ## What should happen